 Although they’re out of the Los Angeles metro area, Oakland drivers still aren’t safe.
 In fact, driving in Oakland is almost as bad as Fullerton or Garden Grove.
-Oakland drivers go about 6.9 years in between accidents, making then 44.4 percent more likely to experience a collision than the average American.
-Part of the problem is improper turn signal use and red light running.
-And Oakland drivers aren’t taking it easy: they are among the most stressed, often due to extensive traffic on freeways.
+Oakland drivers go about 6.9 years between accidents, making them 44.4 percent more likely to experience a collision than the average American.
+Part of the problem is improper turn signal use and red-light running.
+And Oakland drivers aren’t taking it easy: they are often among the most stressed due to extensive traffic on freeways.

 16. BRIDGEPORT, CT

 Drivers in Bridgeport are at the mercy of the road.
 Typically, Bridgeport drivers will go about 7.0 years in between accidents.
 That’s a 42.3 percent higher likelihood Bridgeport drivers will experience an accident than average American drivers.
 And they’re slamming on their brakes while they do it: Bridgeport has a higher than average rate of hard braking events.

 17. ATLANTA, GA

 Population Density: 191